sundvall/sundvall-portfolio/content/portfolio/comeon-casino/index.md

 I created the first frontend solution for the mobile payment solution.
 This was created in pure vanilla javascript and built upon the pre-redux solution of state management called 'flux'.
 The main idéa was to separate management of data from rendering, and was solved with several 'stores'.
 The dom-templates were handled by javascript.

-When more developers joined and redux with react became popular.
-Thus the demand on communication grew and the application could be improved with conventional standards.
+When more developers joined and redux with react became popular the first solution was transferred into this.
 During the rewrite the system was documented with flowcharts.

-**Challenges and technical aspects that the team handled:**
+**Experience:**
 - single page application with full many full page views
 - responsive styling
 - persistent state over sessions
-- temporary altenation of team
 - documentation and onboarding